Collider-quality electron bunches from an all-optical plasma photoinjector

-\textbf{Injection stage simulations:} The simulations of the injection stage were performed using the particle-in-cell (PIC) code OSIRIS \cite{Fonseca2002}, which solves the fully relativistic equations of motion for particles and employs a finite-difference time-domain solver for the electromagnetic fields.
+The simulations of the injection stage were performed using the particle-in-cell (PIC) code OSIRIS \cite{Fonseca2002}, which solves the fully relativistic equations of motion for particles and employs a finite-difference time-domain solver for the electromagnetic fields.
 The simulations were discretized in the quasi-3D geometry, which represents quantities as a truncated expansion in azimuthal modes \cite{Davidson2015}.
 For systems with a high degree of cylindrical symmetry, this significantly reduces the computational resources required, while retaining important 3D effects.
 The customized solver introduced in Ref. \cite{LI2021107580} was used to ensure accurate dispersion of the electromagnetic waves (e.g., the injector and drive pulses).
 The simulations used a moving window propagating at the vacuum speed of light with a size of 400 $\mu$m $\times$ 225 $\mu$m ($20000 \times 2000$ cells) in $z$ and $r$, respectively.
 Two azimuthal modes ($m = 0, 1$) were sufficient to model the laser pulse and plasma geometry.
 The initial $(z, r, \theta)$ particle arrangement in each cell was (2,2,8) for a total of 32 particles per cell.

 The initial plasma was preionized Kr$^{8+}$, and the injector pulses further ionized the plasma from Kr$^{8+}$ to Kr$^{9+}$.
 The ionization rates were calculated using the ADK ionization model \cite{bruhwiler2003particle}.
 The treshold values of $a_0$ for some of the relevant ionization states are displayed in Table \ref{tab:Ionization Table}.
 The $a_0$ of the CO$_2$ laser pulse was chosen to be between the thresholds of the $8^{th}$ and the $9^{th}$ ionization states.